cmwoodley/GE2024_demographics/README.md

 # GE Demographics Data Dashboard

 This project provides a data dashboard for visualizing election vote proportions against demographic information from constituencies in the UK.
-The demographic data is sourced from the Census 2021, utilizing post-2019 boundaries.
-Election results for GE2024 were scraped from the Sky News website using the code provided in the "web scraping" folder.
+The demographic data is sourced from the [2021 Census](https://www.ons.gov.uk/datasets/create), utilizing post-2019 boundaries.
+Election results and vote share for GE2024 were scraped from the Sky News website using the code provided in the "web scraping" folder.

-The dashboard is hosted at [ONS Dataset Portal](https://www.ons.gov.uk/datasets/create).
+The dashboard is hosted at [python anywhere](https://cmwoodley.pythonanywhere.com).
 It allows users to explore correlations between electoral outcomes and various demographic factors across constituencies.

 ## Features

 - **Visualization of Election Vote Proportions**: Plot and analyze election vote proportions against demographic variables.
-- **Interactive Dashboard**: Explore data through an interactive web interface.
 - **Data Sources**:
   - Census 2021 demographic data
   - GE2024 election results from Sky News